-Fallout 76 will feature a massive map (four times the size of Fallout 4), quests, familiar Fallout-style combat, and base building called C.A.M.P.
-The game can be played alone, but you’ll also be able to team up with a group of friends or strangers to traverse the wastelands of West Virginia.
+Fallout 76 features a massive map (four times the size of Fallout 4), quests, Fallout-style combat, and base building called C.A.M.P.
+The game can be played alone, but you can also team up with a group of friends or strangers to traverse the wastelands of West Virginia.
 If that sounds fun, you might be thinking about buying it right now or sometime during the holiday season.

-If you decide to pre-order a copy of Fallout 76 you’ll want to pre-order the correct version for you and your budget.
+If you decide to buy a copy of Fallout 76 you’ll want to purchase the correct version.
+This walkthrough will help you do just that.

 Fallout 76 Standard Edition

 The standard edition of Fallout 76 is the most basic version.
-It starts at $60, but you should be able to find a deal through a site like Amazon or NewEgg ahead of the game’s launch on November 14th.
+It starts at $60, but you might be able to find a deal through a site like Amazon or NewEgg as we push away from the game’s release date.

-The standard edition comes with the least amount of items, but it’s the cheapest version of Fallout 76 by a long shot.
+The standard edition comes with the least amount of bonus items, but it’s the cheapest version of Fallout 76.
 Here’s who should buy the standard version of the game:

 - Newcomers to the Fallout series.